quicwg/base-drafts/draft-ietf-quic-transport.md

 ## MAX_STREAM_DATA Frame {#frame-max-stream-data}

-The MAX_STREAM_DATA frame (type=0x05) is used in flow control to inform a peer of the maximum amount of data that can be sent on a stream.
+The MAX_STREAM_DATA frame is used in flow control to inform a peer of the maximum amount of data that can be sent on a stream.
+The MAX_STREAM_DATA frame takes the form 0b000111XX (or the values 0x1c through 0x1f).

+The least significant bit (0x1) of the frame type identifies the initiator of the stream.
+Client-initiated streams have the least significant bit set to 0;
+server-initiated streams have the bit set to 1.

+The second least significant bit (0x2) of the frame type differentiates between unidirectional streams and bidirectional streams.
+Unidirectional streams have this bit set to 1 and bidirectional streams have this bit set to 0.

 An endpoint that receives a MAX_STREAM_DATA frame for a receive-only stream MUST terminate the connection with error PROTOCOL_VIOLATION.